Mateus-Lacerda/jarbas/README.md

 # Personal Assistant Jarbas

 Jarbas is a personal assistant built with Python that can interact with you via voice commands or text input.
-This assistant can perform web searches, summarize texts, and respond to various commands using a local language model.
+This assistant can perform web searches, summarize texts, respond to various commands and generate, execute and debug code using a local language model.

 ## Features